amcconn1/stock-dashboard/README.md

 - Technical indicators (alphavantage api)
 - News sentiment (polygon.io)
 - Reddit sentiment (reddit praw api)

+## 🔍 Methodology & Code Access
+The core logic and data processing behind the dashboard were developed and tested in a series of **Colab Notebooks** located in the [`notebooks/`](./notebooks) directory.
+These notebooks cover:
+- Data scraping (Reddit, news, fundamentals, technical indicators)
+- Signal scoring methodologies
+- Composite score calculation
+- Model testing
+For those seeking to review or extend the data pipeline, the notebooks provide a comprehensive, step-by-step walkthrough of the methodology.
+The final app code is organized within the [`app/`](./app) directory, using **Streamlit** to create a user-friendly web interface.

 ## 🖥 Technologies
 - Python (pandas, numpy, plotly, streamlit, asyncpraw)